MazamaScience/MazamaLocationUtils/README.md

-# known-location-service
+# MazamaLocationUtils

 ```
-A web service for saving and discovering "known locations" and associated
+A suite of utility functions for discovering and managaing metadata associated
-spatial metadata.
+with sets of spatially unique "known locations".
 ```

 ## Background

-This web service is intended to be used in support of data management activities associated with fixed locations in space.
+This package is intended to be used in support of data management activities associated with fixed locations in space.
 The motivating fields include both air and water quality monitoring where fixed sensors report at regular time intervals.